shotstack/shotstack-sdk-php/docs/model/AudioAsset.md

 # AudioAsset()

-The **AudioAsset** is used to create video from images to compose an image.
-The src must be a publicly accessible URL to an image resource such as a jpg or png file.
+The **AudioAsset** is used to add sound effects and audio at specific intervals on the timeline.
+The src must be a publicly accessible URL to an audio resource such as an mp3 file.

 ### Example: